HAS-Tools-Fall2021/homework-sbettis319/Forecast_Submissions/group_forecast/README.md

 ---
 ### Map
+The first map created was made by finding annual precipitation rates in AZ.
+The data was used from ASU geodata.
+Then I wanted to add data points showing the location of the stream gauge (Verde River near Camp Verde) and the University of Arizona.

 The map was created using the NCEP Reanalysis data precipitation data ('prate') that was turned into a geodataframe and resampled to get annual precipiation data as well as USGS Watershed Boundary HUC4.
-A point was also added for the location of the stream gauge (Verde River near Camp Verde).
+A point was also added for the location of the stream gauge.
 A basemap of landscape was also added to visualize the annual precipiation and the watershed boundaries.
+This did not end up working because the precip data had too many points to map.

 ![](assets/README-0fdeb2d0.png)